Q: I currently sell ammunition. Can I continue selling it?

 Q: I have part-time staff that sometimes work behind the counter and sell ammunition.
 Do they each have to be registered?

 A: No. Just the owner(s) and/or partners need to register.

 Please note: This website is informational only and does not constitute legal advice.

 Open Letter from NYS Police

-The following open letter from former New York State Police Superintendent Joseph A. D’Amico is regarding sections of the NYSAFE Act pertaining to ammunition sales going into effect on January 15, 2014.
+The following open letter from New York State Police Superintendent Joseph A. D’Amico is regarding sections of the NYSAFE Act pertaining to ammunition sales going into effect on January 15, 2014.
 The aim of those provisions is to protect the public by keeping ammunition out of the hands of those prohibited from possessing it under federal and state law, including criminals and the dangerously mentally ill.